OHIO

 MULTIPLIER EFFECT:

-Without action, Florida PWS with detectable levels of PFAS may face long-term consequences, including increased public health risks, regulatory action, reduced property values, and significant financial burdens.
+Without action, Ohio PWS with detectable levels of PFAS may face long-term consequences, including increased public health risks, regulatory action, reduced property values, and significant financial burdens.

 Municipalities across Ohio face potential remediation expenses in the tens of millions.
 Litigation to recover costs from the PFAS industry is ongoing at the federal level.
 The AFFF Product Liability Litigation is the national case that resulted in the $13.6 Billion settlement with 3M and Dupont.